CoInitialized/Ember/readme.md

 To your disposal are:

 - Independent modules like preprocessing, optimize, etc.
-- Automatic Learner Module - autolearn - yet to be done
+- Automatic Learner Module - autolearn

+## How to use it?

+There are two ways you can use this library.
+For most cases you will want to use submodules to aid your machine learning models development.